 An open ensemble performance course designed especially for members of the community who are interested in participating in a large choral organization.
-This group will perform a Christmas and Spring Concert of college level music literature including choral masterworks, and classical and popular literature.
+This group will perform a Christmas and Spring Concert of college level music literature, including choral masterworks and classical and popular literature.
 Lab Fee: \$20.00

 MUEN 1151, 1152, 2151, 2152.
-(MUS 1115, 1116, 2115, 2116) Chamber Singers.
-(1-0-4) Prerequisite: Approval of instructor.
+Chamber Singers.
+(1-0-4)

+Prerequisite: Approval of instructor.

-A selective choral group specializing in the performance of advanced literature including major works, jazz, and madrigals.
+A selective choral group specializing in the performance of major works from all periods.
 Public appearances scheduled throughout the academic year.
 Lab Fee: \$20.00

 MUEN 1153, 1154, 2153, 2154.
-Chamber Singers.
+Encore.
 (1-0-4)